 I am a PhD student at UC Berkeley in the AMPLab and the Database Group, advised by Michael Franklin.
 Prior to Berkeley, I had three short engineering stints at Google, IBM, and Altera.
 I enjoy traveling, playing badminton and squash.

-Shark: An open source SQL analytics system that marries query processing with complex analytics (e.g. machine learning) on large clusters.
+Shark: An open source SQL query engine.
 It uses Spark as the physical execution engine and can run Hive QL queries up to 100x faster without losing the fault-tolerance and scale-out properties of MapReduce.

-GraphX: A distributed graph computation engine built on top of Spark that can significantly simplify graph computation programming.
+GraphX: A distributed graph computation framework built on top of Spark.
 Its concise APIs enable users to express graph algorithms such as PageRank in 5 lines of code.
 It supports both interactive graph mining and efficient graph computations in a single runtime.

 CrowdDB: A pioneering database system that incorporates crowd-sourced query processing.
 The project presents a vision in which humans are simply resources database systems can use to answer queries.